Define and Modify Variable Data Types

 You can set the following fixed-point properties:

-Signed data can represent positive and negative quantities.
-Unsigned
+variables can represent positive and negative quantities.
+Unsigned variables represents

-Word length.
-Specify the size (in bits) of the word that will hold the quantized integer.
+Specify the size, in bits, of the word that will hold the quantized integer.
 Large word sizes represent large quantities with greater precision than small word sizes.
 Word length can be any integer between 0 and 128 bits.
 The default is 16.

-Scaling.
-Specify the method for scaling your fixed point data to avoid overflow conditions and minimize quantization errors.
-You can select the following scaling modes:
+Specify the method for scaling your fixed-point variable to avoid overflow conditions and minimize quantization issues.
+You can select these scaling modes:

-If you select this mode, the Data Type Assistant displays the Fraction Length field, specifying the binary point location.
+The Data Type Assistant displays the Fraction Length parameter, which specifies the binary point location.

 Binary points can be positive or negative integers.
 A positive integer moves the binary point left of the rightmost bit by that amount.
 For example, an entry of 2 sets the binary point in front of the second bit from the right.
 A negative integer moves the binary point further right of the rightmost bit by that amount, as in this example:

-If you select this mode, the Data Type Assistant displays fields for entering the Slope and Bias.
+The Data Type Assistant displays the Slope and Bias parameters:

 You can enter slope and bias as expressions that contain parameters defined in the MATLAB workspace.

-You should use binary-point scaling whenever possible to simplify the implementation of fixed-point data in generated code.
-Operations with fixed-point data using binary-point scaling are performed with simple bit shifts and eliminate the expensive code implementations required for separate slope and bias values.
+Use binary-point scaling whenever possible to simplify the implementation of fixed-point numbers in generated code.
+Operations with fixed-point numbers that use binary-point scaling are performed with simple bit shifts and eliminate the expensive code implementations required for separate slope and bias values.

-Data type override.
-Specify whether the data type
+Specify whether the data type override setting is

 To automatically calculate best precision scaling values: